Thou shalt not steal: Ancient usage

 The law obliged the thief to pay seven times (if the thief steals because he is hungry).
 If the thief wasn't able to pay compensation for his theft by selling his things, he was sold as a slave.

 If the thief confessed his sin, he was allowed to return the object, adding a fifth of its price and he brought to the priest as his compensation to the Lord a ram without blemish out of the flock, or its equivalent, for a guilt offering; and the priest made atonement for him before the Lord, and he was forgiven.

 In Proverbs, the otherwise unknown Agur requests the Lord not make him poor or rich fearing poverty or greed might tempt him to theft.
 In Proverbs 9:16, the idea that stolen things are sweet and the bread (food) eaten in secret is pleasant is rebuked as foolish.
-Even to be partner to a thief is described as to hate one's own life – to know of wrong doing but be unable to testify to it.
+Even to be partner to a thief is described as to hate one's own life – to know of wrongdoing but be unable to testify to it.
 Likewise in Romans, rulers such as those of Sodom and Gomorrah who lust after bribes are described as detestable, corrupting their entire state.

 The book of Proverbs contrasts the response of a victim to a thief who steals to satisfy his hunger with the response of a jealous husband to adultery.
 The thief is not despised by his victim, even though the thief must make restitution even if it costs him all the goods of his house.
 In contrast, the jealous husband will accept no compensation and will repay the adulterer with wounds and dishonor, not sparing when his fury takes revenge.
 The book of Zechariah describes God as cursing the home of the thief and the home of those who swear falsely and Jeremiah describes thieves as being shamed when they are caught.